anushkarao5/SuperconductorRegressionAnalysis/README.md

     ]),
 }
 ```

-- Since we are trying to optimize the evaluation metrics, we must tune our parameters to see which parameters yield the best results.
-We then save the best estimator for each model type and select which of the tuned models yields the lowest RMSE and the highest R^2.
+- Since we are trying to optimize the evaluation metrics, we must first find the best versions of each model type before comparing the tuned models.
+To find the best version of each model type, we must find the combination of hyperparameters that result in the best performance for a particular model type.
+We then save the best estimator for each model type and compare which of the tuned model types yields the lowest RMSE and the highest R^2.

-- We use GridSearchCV to exhaustively check all possible combinations of hyperparameters from the parameter grid for a particular model.
-The hyperparameters we check come from this parameter grid:
+- We use GridSearchCV to exhaustively check all hyperparameter combinations for a particular model.
+The hyperparameters we use come from this parameter grid: